prikhi/pencil/docs/source/reference/behaviors.rst

 BoxFit
 ------

-This behaviour is used to set text bounds and alignment.
+This behavior is used to set text bounds and alignment.

 Target object
 ^^^^^^^^^^^^^